For many years, the website that is now Relational Implicit was known as Somatic Perspectives.

 What has changed?
 There has been a convergence of perspectives toward a more experiential, embodied, mindful approach to psychotherapy:

 – Under the influence of neuroscience and evolutionary psychology, there is now much more of an awareness of “bottom up” vs “top down” processes.

 – Many traditionally-trained therapists have been exposed to mindful practices such as meditation and yoga, and have been seeking ways to integrate their embodied meditative experience with their clinical work.

 – As more traditionally-trained therapists have sought additional training in trauma healing, they have gained first-hand experience in how effective somatic approaches are in working with the pre-verbal and the implicit.

 – This has been a very stimulating environment for the various modalities of somatic psychotherapy, with a deepening of theoretical underpinnings and practical techniques.

 So the new name of this group reflects these stimulating developments.
-See home page: Relational Implicit: Somatic Mindfulness in Psychotherapy.
+See home page: Relational Implicit.
 See also: